JonathanSchaber/shared_task/README.md

 This Repo contains the code for our system subsmission for the Swiss German language detection shared task, part of the GermEval 2020 Campaign, held at the SwissText & KONVENS 2020 conference.
 In the file `neural_models.py` you find an overview over different architectures we experimented with.
-The submitted model is the XXXX.
+The submitted model is the one defined in the `SeqToLabelModelOnlyHiddenBiDeepOriginal` class.

 Note that to reproduce our results you need to download the corpora and reproduce the corresponding directory structure as well.
+For detailed information, please see the [Execution Instructions](#execution-instructions)

 ## Corpus Statistics